nus-cs2103-AY2021S1/tp/docs/team/trav1st.md

 ##### View recipes/ingredients that were made/used commands

 Shows the recipes made and ingredients used in the given time frame.
-If the user does not specify any time frame (i.e. `/before` and `/after` tags are missing in user's input), we assumed that the user wants to view recipes made/ ingredients used on the day itself.
+If the user does not specify any time frame (i.e. `/before` and `/after` tags are missing in user's input), we assumed that the user wants to view recipes made / ingredients used on the day itself.

 ##### Clear recipes/ingredient usage records commands